 - Expert advisers will really get to know you, your needs and your future wishes.

-- They have access to the entire equity release market, so will work to research and recommend the product that’s best for you.
+- They have access to a panel of leading lenders as well as the entire equity release market, so will work to research and recommend the product that’s best for you.

 - There’s no obligation on your part, and if equity release isn’t right for you, your adviser may recommend a suitable alternative to raise a lump sum.

-- This is a specialist service provided by Money Advice & Planning Ltd (MAP), who will act in your best interests.
+- This is a specialist service provided by financial advisers, who are members of the AIR Group and will act in your best interests.